-In the ultra-competitive IT jobs market, finding the right job is not as straightforward as one would wish.
-Things move fast, with top skills and technologies changing every few months and a constant stream of qualified candidates making it difficult to secure the best jobs out there.
+In the ultra-competitive IT jobs market, finding the right IT job is not as straightforward as one would wish.
+Things move fast, with top skills and technologies changing every few months and a constant stream of qualified IT candidates making it difficult to secure the best jobs out there.

 But today’s complex environment is also one ripe with opportunities.
 Understanding how it works will help you achieve both your professional and personal goals.

 Technological advancement has its adverse consequences – skill obsolescence is a well-known side effect of progress.
-However, with new technologies emerging at a growing pace and changing the way businesses operate, the IT skills gap is rapidly widening.
+However, with new technologies emerging at a growing pace and changing the way businesses operate, the IT talent skills gap is rapidly widening.

 Not surprisingly, most recruiters cite skills shortage as their top challenge.
 The lack of qualified candidates drives salaries up and empowers those professionals who possess the most desired skills.
 These candidates become increasingly hard to attract and retain, which, in turn, perpetuates the vicious cycle.
 That’s good news for tech experts.